xcaim04/xcaim04/README.md

-**Computer Engineering Student** and **Web Developer**
+# **Computer Engineering Student** and **Web Developer**

 ### 👨‍💻 About Me
-Hi, I'm Carlos Blanco, a dedicated computer engineering student at the University of Pinar del Río with a strong passion for learning new things and web development.
+Hi, I'm **Carlos Blanco**, a dedicated computer engineering student at the University of Pinar del Río with a strong passion for learning new things and web development.
 My experience includes participation in various programming contests, both nationally in Cuba and in the ICPC.
 I thrive in collaborative project environments and always seek to improve my skills.

 ### 🛠️ Technologies I Use
 - ![JavaScript](https://www.vectorlogo.zone/logos/javascript/javascript-icon.svg) **JavaScript**